shravyaN25/JokesWeb/README.md

 # JokesWeb

-Just pushed a very simple CRUD project, which I built while exploring ASP.NET :)
-Pushed it here so I can look for it sometime again
+Just pushed my ultra‑simple CRUD project, because I figured “Why not put my first ASP.NET and C# experiment on Git, in case I need it for a future ;)